 Afterwards, if the International Placement Service grants approval, the positive decision and all other relevant documents have to be sent to both the German mission abroad and the local competent Foreigners’ Registration Office.
 Following this procedure, the applicant can save a lot of time as no delivery of the data between the German mission abroad and the Foreigners’ Registration is necessary.
 If the employer sends the documents in parallel to the relevant administrations, he or she knows at an early stage, if vacancies in his or her company can be filled with foreign qualified professionals.

 After arrival in Germany, the employee has to register with the Registry Office at his or her new place of residence.

-Subsequently, the employee has to apply with the competent Foreigners’ Registration Office at his/her place of residence, for a limited residence permit or an EU Blue Card and/or in the case of highly qualified professionals, a permanent residence permit.
-If the foreigner’s future place of residence is still unknown, the competent Foreigners’ Registration Office for the application procedure will be the authority responsible for the district in which the company offices of the employer are located.
+Subsequently, the employee has to apply with the competent Immigration Authority at his or her place of residence, for a limited residence permit or an EU Blue Card and/or in the case of highly qualified professionals, a permanent residence permit.
+If the employee’s future place of residence is still unknown, the competent Immigration Authority for the application procedure will be the authority responsible for the district in which the company offices of the employer are located.

 In the following part, the different preconditions and circumstances for the different types of resident permits are explained.